Na-ir/gkgud-blog/content/en/posts/best-dishwasher-in-india.md

 Best dishwasher ever Depending on the number of smart features, the price of the dishwasher can go up.
 Below are a few features that are commonly present in some dishwashers.

-*   ****Removable upper/lower racks** –** can be adjusted easily to up and down to put the large containers inside the dishwasher.
+*   **Removable upper/lower racks** – can be adjusted easily to up and down to put the large containers inside the dishwasher.
 You will find this feature in almost every dishwasher.

 *   **Sanitize mode –** It will use hot water to kill about 99.9% of germs as well as bacteria. harmful bacteria, pathogens, germs, and other particles present on kitchen appliances.

-*   ****Timer to delay** –**let set a particular time to start the washing.
+*   **Timer to delay** –let set a particular time to start the washing.
 Here you can customize the beginning of the wash cycle as per your convenience.

 *   **Auto-restart –**When there is a frequent power-cut, the auto-restart function ensures the machine starts working from where it has been terminated.